Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 References:

-Making a resume is difficult, especially in the case of having little to no work experience.
-But, it’s important to remember that all people have to start somewhere .
-Fortunately, there are ways to maximise your capabilities and achievements even if it’s been a while since you’ve been in a formal position before.
+Writing a resume may be an overwhelming task, particularly when you have little or none of work experience.
+But it’s essential to remember that everybody has to start somewhere and there are ways to make the most of your capabilities and achievements even if you have not been in a formal position before.

-If you are writing a resume for a job with zero experience, it’s vital to focus on transferable abilities.
-They are the qualities you’ve gained through experiences like volunteering, internships or other activities that are applicable to a job in your desired area of expertise.
-For example, if you were a part of an organisation for students, you may have previous experience in teamwork, leadership, or event planning.
-You should highlight these skills and any accomplishments you’ve accomplished with these skills.
+When writing a resume with zero experience, it’s vital to focus on transferable abilities.
+They are the qualities you’ve gained through experiences like internships, volunteering or other activities that can be applied to the position you are seeking in your industry.
+For instance, if have been a member of an organisation that was a student and have prior experience in teamwork, leadership or event planning.
+Be sure to mention your skills as well as any achievements you’ve achieved on these subjects.

 Qualifications Summary: